-- a) Free of cost from nurseries raised under Mahatma Gandhi NREGS - b) Forest/ Government nurseries at Government rates - c) Government approved private nurseries at rate fixed by the committee headed by DPC.
+- a) Free of cost from nurseries raised under Mahatma Gandhi NREGS - b) Forest/ Government nurseries at Government rates - c) Government approved private nurseries at rates fixed by the committee headed by DPC.

 - 7.6.9 Nurseries under Mahatma Gandhi NREGS: The land on which nursery is being raised should belong to a government department or Gram Panchayat or other rural local bodies.
 These nurseries shall be raised by forest or horticulture or any other government.
 The nurseries shall be sanctioned for a minimum period of 3 years so that tall plants can be raised which will improve their survival rate.
 The implementing agency shall give a clear commitment of the number of plants (age wise) they shall be supplying every year towards the plantation efforts.
 The seedling will be used for plantation under Mahatma Gandhi NREGS free of cost. - 7.6.10 Protection of plantations: For the protection of Block Plantations, live fencing should be preferred, supported with ditch cum bund and for protection of Individual plants, tree guards prepared from locally available plant material like Bamboo etc. should may be preferred.
-For the protection of forests, creation of forest fire lines is not a permissible work under Mahatma Gandhi NREGS.
-In case, where barbed wire fencing/chain link wire fencing, stone walls are more economical than the live fencing etc. then they can be sanctioned.
-A certificate to this effect shall be obtained from the implementing agency and shall form a part of a work file. - 7.6.11 Development of pasture lands / fodder farm : For development of pasture lands/ fodder farm under Mahatma Gandhi NREGA and for drought proofing, plantation of fodder trees or horticulture plants or a mix and perennial grasses like Anjan (Cenchrusciliaris), Fox tail grass (Chloris gayana), Napier (Pennisetum purpureum) or any appropriate legumes like Stylo etc. approved by the concerned department of the State can be taken up.
+Creation of forest fire lines is not a permissible work under Mahatma Gandhi NREGS. - 7.6.11 Development of pasture lands / fodder farm : For development of pasture lands/ fodder farm under Mahatma Gandhi NREGA and for drought proofing, plantation of fodder trees or horticulture plants or a mix and perennial grasses like Anjan (Cenchrusciliaris), Foxtail grass (Chlorisgayana), Napier (Pennisetum purpureum) or any appropriate legumes like Stylo etc. approved by the concerned department of the State can be taken up.
 This should be done in consultation with the concerned technical departments.
-This activity shall be taken up only once in a particular land in consultation with the concerned technical Departments. - Plantation of tree borne oilseeds: To promote livelihood activities of the vulnerable sections, plantation of 11 major tree borne oilseeds (TBOs) is advised.
-These TBOs are Jatropha (Jatropha Curcas), Karani (Pongamia Pinnata), Wild Apricot (Prunus Armenica), Simarouba (Simarouba Glauca), Mahua (MadhucaIndica), Kokum (Garcinia Indica).
-Joioba (Simmondsia Chinensis).
-Cheura (DiploknemaButyracea), Neem (AzadirachtaIndica), Tung (AleuritesFordii) and Olive (Olea Europaea).
+This activity shall be taken up only once in a particular land in consultation with the concerned technical Departments. - 7.6.12 Plantation of tree borne oilseeds: To promote livelihood activities of the vulnerable sections, plantation of 12 major tree borne oilseeds (TBOs) is advised.
+These TBOs are Jatropha (Jatropha Curcas), Karanj (Pongamia Pinnata), Wild Apricot (Prunus Armenica), Simarouba (Simarouba Glauca), Mahua (MadhucaIndica), Kokum Indica).
+Jojoba (Simmondsia Chinensis).
+(Garcinia Cheura Neem (DiploknemaButyracea), (AzadirachtaIndica), Tung (AleuritesFordii), Olive (Olea Europaea) and Oil Palm Tree.